microsoft/Tools.WorkItemPlanner/README.md

 3. Clone the repository: `git clone https://github.com/microsoft/Tools.WorkItemPlanner.git` and create a local branch.

-4. Save the template at the this location `\Tools.WorkItemPlanner\public\work_item_templates`.
+4. Save the template at the this location `\Tools.WorkItemPlanner\public\configuration\work_item_templates`.

-5. Add the template file name and the display name to the 'work_item_templates_index.js' file located in `\tools.WorkItemPlanner\public\work_item_templates`.
+5. Add the template file name and the display name to the 'work_item_templates_index.js' file located in `\Tools.WorkItemPlanner\public\configuration\work_item_templates`.
 Ensure adherence to the existing naming convention in the file.

 6. Raise a pull request to the 'main' branch with the above additions.